 - Unless instructed otherwise, expect to communicate with the speaker by handwritten note.
-There may be some instances where the speaker turns off her microphone to consult with you, but these will be rare.
+There may be some instances when the speaker turns off the microphone to consult with you, but these will be rare.
 Never send messages via email or instant message; few advocates have the wherewithal to check those media while speaking (and there is always a possibility that your email or instant message could pop up on the presentation screen, for the entire room to see).

 - Write legibly.
 Do not use shorthand or abbreviations unless you are absolutely certain that the speaker will understand.

 - Err on the side of providing more detail than less.
 Remember, you are the leading expert on the issues for which you second-chair.
 You might understand that ‘wrong interpretation, see Case XYZ’ is shorthand for ‘this particular treaty cannot be interpreted that way, as the XYZ tribunal held, because of A, B and C’, but the speaker, who has spent less time immersed in all the research (and who is likely to have been trying to answer the question himself or herself during the time it took for you to scribble out your note), may not follow.
 Write in full sentences where possible.